 You can purchase your aquarium as a kit or you can purchase a tank, filter, lights and heater separately.

-For beginners I recommend going with a minimum 10 gallon aquarium kit, which includes all the necessary supplies you need to get started.
+For beginners, I recommend going with a minimum 10-gallon aquarium kit, which includes all the necessary supplies you need to get started.
 I recommend the Aqueon Starter kit (you can purchase it from Amazon).
-The kit includes a 10 gallon glass aquarium, a hood with LED lightning, hang on the back filter, heater, fish food, water conditioner, fish net and thermometer.
+The kit includes a 10-gallon glass aquarium, a hood with LED lightning, hang on the back filter, heater, fish food, water conditioner, fish net and a thermometer.

 You can keep your aquarium bare bottom, but I recommend adding 1-2 inches of gravel or some other substrate.
 Substrate will help keeping your water clean.
 The fish waste that is not picked up by the filter will be settled at the bottom, which later can be removed with gravel vacuuming.